Cangjie input method: Versions

 The Cangjie input method is commonly said to have gone through five generations (commonly referred to as "versions" in English), each of which is slightly incompatible with the others.
 Currently, version 3 is the most common and supported natively by Microsoft Windows.
 Version 5, supported by the Free Cangjie IME and previously the only Cangjie supported by SCIM, represents a significant minority method and is supported by iOS, and supported by Microsoft Windows since Windows Vista.
 Before Windows Vista, Microsoft Windows needs to install HKSCS update to support Cangjie Version 5.

 The early Cangjie system supported by the Zero One card on the Apple II was Version 2; Version 1 was never released.

 The Cangjie input method supported on the classic Mac OS resembles both Version 3 and Version 5.

 Version 5, like the original Cangjie input method, was created directly by Chu.
 He had hoped that the release of Version 5, originally slated to be Version 6, would bring an end to the "more than ten versions of Cangjie input method" (slightly incompatible versions created by different vendors).

 Version 6 has not yet been released to the public, but is being used to create a database which can accurately store every historical Chinese text.

-Variants
+Variations

 Most modern implementations of Cangjie input method editors (IME) provide various convenient features: